elixir-europe/BioHackathon-projects-2020/projects/24/IDPCentral/BioHackrXivReport/paper.md

 We initially loaded the data into [Jena Fuseki triplestore](https://jena.apache.org/documentation/fuseki2/) hosted on the same machine that is running the notebook.
 The triplestore was queried using the Python [SPARQLWrapper](https://github.com/RDFLib/sparqlwrapper) library.
 However, to increase reusability of the notebook, and the scripts contained within them, we decided to directly use the querying capabilities of [RDFLib](https://github.com/RDFLib/rdflib) (at the time of the Hackathon version 5.0.0 of the library was used and the [readthedocs](https://rdflib.readthedocs.io/en/stable/) documentation extensively consulted).

 We will now discuss the different aspects of the work.
 Throughout the hackathon we followed an iterative process, gradually adding more data and functionality.
 We started by focusing on three files scraped from the DisProt site ([files](https://github.com/elixir-europe/BioHackathon-projects-2020/tree/master/projects/24/IDPCentral/scraped-data/disprot)) corresponding to [disprot:DP00003](http://disprot.org/DP00003), [disprot:DP00004](http://disprot.org/DP00004), and [disprot:DP00005](https://disprot.org/DP00005).
-Once we were able to reliably extract and transform the data, we added in two pages from MobiDb ([files](https://github.com/elixir-europe/BioHackathon-projects-2020/tree/master/projects/24/IDPCentral/scraped-data/mobidb)) corresponding to [mobidb:Q12959](https://mobidb.org/Q12959) and [mobidb:P03265](https://mobidb.org/P03265).
+Once we were able to reliably extract and transform the data, we added in two pages from MobiDB ([files](https://github.com/elixir-europe/BioHackathon-projects-2020/tree/master/projects/24/IDPCentral/scraped-data/mobidb)) corresponding to [mobidb:Q12959](https://mobidb.org/Q12959) and [mobidb:P03265](https://mobidb.org/P03265).
 The page [mobidb:P03265](https://mobidb.org/P03265) was specifically selected as it represents the same protein as the [disprot:DP00003](http://disprot.org/DP00003) page.
 Before adding in the final source, we implemented the protein disambiguation process.
 Finally, three Protein Ensemble pages ([files](https://github.com/elixir-europe/BioHackathon-projects-2020/tree/master/projects/24/IDPCentral/scraped-data/ped)) were added corresponding to the pages [ped:PED00001](https://proteinensemble.org/PED00001), [ped:PED00148](https://proteinensemble.org/PED00148), and [ped:PED00174](https://proteinensemble.org/PED00174).

 ## Data Extraction by Profile